• Facebook

 3 Amazing Vegan Sushi Restaurants in Barcelona

 Barcelona is absolutely amazing for vegan food!
-There are so many vegan restaurants of various cuisines.
+There are so many vegan restaurants in Barcelona of various cuisines.
 Japanese food was the cuisine I enjoyed the most (besides the local food, of course 😉 ).
-You can get some great vegan sushi in Barcelona!
-We tried three different all-vegan sushi restaurants in Barcelona and this is my review.
+So if you love vegan sushi Barcelona should be on your cities-to-visit list.
+We tried three different all-vegan sushi restaurants in Barcelona and here you can find my review.

 Roots and Rolls

-Roots and Rolls seems to be the most recommended vegan sushi restaurant in Barcelona.
+Roots and Rolls seems to be the most recommended vegan sushi Barcelona has to offer.
 There are just a few small tables outside, but the inside is quite big.
 On the way to the back of the restaurant, you walk past some modern paintings, next to them are some more secluded tables (some of them heart-shaped).
 The back is a big spacious room with different-sized tables.
 The decor is minimalist chic in earthy tones.
 It’s perfect to go to when you’re with a group of people since they have the space and they also have other options besides sushi in case one of your group doesn’t fancy it.

 We dined there twice and this is what we had: